Aster-Cheung/CpE2200-Term-Project/README.md

 ## Discussions
 ### Limitations
 - The game only uses text (ASCII) in the UART terminal
-- Player cannot see typed input(no echo).
+- Player cannot see typed input(no echo)

 ### Challenges
 - Handle mixed input types (string input + single-character commands)
-- Text based game, count down timers will block the entire game since it updates and prints out time left every lines.
+- Text based game, count down timers will block the entire game since it updates and prints out time left every lines

 ### Addresses
 - Change how a single key press is interpreted